Technology & Solutions

 • What does the CIP protocol involve, and what chemicals and downtime are required?

-A structured comparison across 3–5 independent proposals on equivalent specifications typically surfaces a 15–25% cost difference between the highest and lowest-cost qualified options.
+A structured comparison across 3 to 5 independent proposals on equivalent specifications typically surfaces a 15 to 25% cost difference between the highest and lowest-cost qualified options.
 According to research published in Water Science and Technology, competitive tendering with pre-qualified vendors consistently outperforms single-vendor negotiations on both CAPEX and long-term service cost for membrane systems.

 Frequently Asked Questions